-We only work with businesses that have smart electricity meters fitted.
-If you don’t have a smart meter at your business premises yet, we will fit one for you free of charge.
+If you don’t have a smart meter at your business premises yet, we will fit one for you at no additional cost.
+For advice on checking the identity of your British Gas Lite representative view our guide.

 For more information about smart meters and how they can help your business, take a look at our smart meter FAQs.